geekbutchic/fullstackbloggerbackend/README.md

       * text ✅
         * Should be a <textarea> field ✅
     * Hook up all input fields to their corresponding state variables.✅
-    * Add a <button> called Submit
+    * Add a <button> called Submit. ✅
-    * The Submit button should call props.blogSubmit(blogData) onClick and then programatically redirect to the home page.
+    * The Submit button should call props.blogSubmit(blogData) onClick and then programmatically redirect to the home page. ✅
       * const navigate = useNavigate()
-      * navigate(`/`)
+      * navigate(`/`). ✅

   * Note: blogData is going to be an object containing the current values of title, author, and text in the <PostBlogPage /> state.
 This data will be received by the server through the POST request, which will then in turn generate a new blog post with the added fields such as createdAt.
-The server will then save the new post using the mongo insert() method.
+The server will then save the new post using the mongo insert() method. ✅

 * Stretch Goal: Add a debounce in the Front-End to the text input fields
   * https://usehooks.com/useDebounce/